 A great story will rally people to your cause!
 Leverage the Bottom Line, Up Front approach from the Communication section of this book.
 Practice your pitch, share it with everyone!
-A 60 word or less pitch should inspire curiosity and must be both clear and concise enough for others to repeat them.
+A 60-word or less pitch should inspire curiosity, and it must be both clear and concise enough for others to repeat it.